coolesting/seimtra/README.md

 # How to deploy a web project with Seimtra ?

 	3s init myproject
+or
+	3s new myproject

+start the web application myproject

 	cd myproject
 	thin start

-check the info of the project
+check the information about the project

-	3s info -p

-see the current custom info

-	3s info -c
+	3s info

-see the module info
+see the module information

-	3s info admin
+	3s info system

 see the Seimtra version